Olatubosun/rocksdb.docs/RocksDB-Basics.md

 ## 2. Assumptions and Goals

 ### Performance:
 The primary design point for RocksDB is that it should be performant for fast storage and for server workloads.
-It should exploit the full potential of high read/write rates offered by Flash or RAM subsystems.
 It should support efficient point lookups as well as range scans.
 It should be configurable to support high random-read workloads, high update workloads or a combination of both.
-Its architecture should support easy tuning of Read Amplification, Write Amplification and Space Amplification.
+Its architecture should support easy tuning of trade-offs for different workloads and hardware.

 ### Production Support:
 RocksDB should be designed in such a way that it has built-in support for tools and utilities that help deployment and debugging in production environments.
-Most major parameters should be fully tunable so that it can be used by different applications on different hardware.
+If the storage engine cannot yet be able to automatically adapt the application and hardware, we will provide some parameters to allow users to tune performance.

 ### Compatibility:
 Newer versions of this software should be backward compatible, so that existing applications do not need to change when upgrading to newer releases of RocksDB.
+Unless using newly provided features, existing applications also should be able to revert to a recent old release.
 See [[RocksDB Compatibility Between Different Releases]].

 ## 3. High Level Architecture